Count of Monte Crypto: Accounting-based Defenses for Cross-Chain Bridges: Background

 \textbf{2.
 Off-chain relay.} The emitted event is observed by an off-chain relayer in (step 4), which constantly monitors the source blockchain.
 The relayer first verifies the authenticity of the deposit event.
 If the event is authentic, the relayer then produces a signed \emph{receipt} endorsing the deposit (step 5) and, typically, stores the receipt off-chain (step 6).
 Finally, this signed receipt is sent to the bridge's withdrawal contract on the destination blockchain (step 7).
 Who submits the receipt varies across bridges---some bridges submit the receipt on the user's behalf (in these cases, the signed receipt is simply a signed contract-call transaction), while others give users (and anyone willing to pay gas) the signed receipt and they, in turn, submit the receipt to the withdrawal contract to complete the transfer.

 \textbf{3.
-Withdraw (on destination chain).} The withdrawal contract on the destination chain first processes the withdraw request by verifying the receipt and transferring the tokens to the recipient (step 8).
-In (the simplified) Chainswap's withdraw case, for example, users call:
+Withdraw (on destination chain).} The withdrawal contract on the destination chain first processes the withdraw request by verifying the receipt then transfers the tokens to the recipient (step 8).
+In Chainswap's withdraw case (simplified), for example, users call:

 This contract function first charges the caller a fee, then verifies the deposit details against receipt---both that the deposit was not already withdrawn and that the receipt signatures are valid---and finally transfers the tokens to the intended recipient.
 We consider a cross-chain transaction complete when the asset is released to the recipient (step~9).